 After three decades, The Simpsons still manages to surprise us.
 The long-running series is known for its experimentation, sometimes taking surreal turns.
 But just when we thought it might have run out of ideas, it delivered a stunning Halloween makeover that may have been inspired by a fan's idea.

-The Simpsons is famous for its Halloween specials, and this year's offering is a triumph.
+The Simpsons is famous for its Halloween specials, and the 2022 offering is a triumph.
 One of the instalments in the latest Treehouse of Horror compilation gave the Simpsons a fully blown authentic anime makeover.
 Fans have been in awe since the moment we got early glimpses online – in fact, it seems the idea might even have been inspired by a piece of fan art (for some pointers for your own work, see our character design tips).

 The Simpsons' anime makeover is a tribute to the Japanese manga series Death Note.
 Written by Tsugumi Ohba and illustrated by Takeshi Obata, the original series follows a teen genius who discovers a notebook that grants the user a supernatural ability to kill anyone whose name is written in its pages.